institutional-grammar-pl/ig-tagger/README.rst

 	python ig_script.py atomize input_text.txt sentences.txt --split_type spacy

 Split type possible values: 'spacy', 'regex'.
+Spacy variant uses special tool for recognizing beginings and ends of sentences in text.
+Regex variant uses simple matching based on capital letter and period at the end of the sentence.
+Both splits recognizer enumeration based on a, b, c... or 1, 2, 3... (xxx xxx (a) ccc, (b) vvv” -> “xxx xxx ccc”, “xxx xxx vvv”) to split bigger sentences into smaller ones.

 2. Split sentence document into constitutive/regulative files.
 Two new file will be created _constitutive and _regulative::